alanNG5/profile-alan/readme.txt

 6. To tackle with memory leakage due to express-session, npm package of "memorystore" is introduced.

+7. The object of date is handled in frontend after response from database.
+It allows adjustment of date based on the local format in client side.
+In practise, input of date is parsed in JSON and output of date string is proceeded by constructor.

 Based on MVP

 Improvement plan: